jetbrains-academy/scala-tutorial/Terms and Types/Primitive Expressions/task.md

  ## Evaluation

- A non-primitive expression is evaluated as follows.
+ A non-primitive expression is evaluated as follows:

-  1. Take the leftmost operator
+  1. Take the leftmost operator.
-  2. Evaluate its operands (left before right)
+  2. Evaluate its operands (left before right).
-  3. Apply the operator to the operands
+  3. Apply the operator to the operands.

   The evaluation process stops once it results in a value.